 - ½ cup (1 stick) unsalted butter cut into 1-inch cubes, room temperature

 - ½ cup whole milk, at room temperature

 - ½ teaspoon vanilla bean paste or 1 teaspoon vanilla extract

 - ¼ teaspoon pure almond extract

 - 2 cups heavy whipping cream, very cold

 - ¾ cup powdered sugar

-- Preheat oven to 325 degrees F. Line muffin tins with cupcake liners and set aside.
+- Preheat oven to 325 degrees F. Grease one number cake pan with baking spray and set aside.

 - In the bowl of an electric mixer, combine the dry ingredients and mix on low-speed until well blended.